atbcb/ICTTestingBaseline/docs/3FocusOrder.md

 ##### Test Tools Necessary / Test Tool Instructions
 Physical system keyboard

-Use the keyboard to navigate through all interface components and content (including any hidden content).
-Identify content elements that repeat over multiple pages or screens.
+Use the keyboard to navigate through interface components and content (including any hidden content).
+Identify content elements that repeat over multiple linked pages or screens.

 ##### Test Cases
-For those content elements that repeat over multiple pages or screens:
+For those content elements that repeat over multiple linked pages or screens:
 1. Check that the relative order of keyboard and/or visual focus is the same across pages.
-Pass if true.
 2. Check that the user initiated a change in the content order.
-Pass if true.

 ##### Output 3.2.3
 * Passed: if either test case passes